mainsail-crew/mainsail/docs/index.md

 - Temperature Presets (with custom gcode)
 - Bed Mesh Leveling
 - Multi-Webcam support
-- Control power devices (relays, TPLink, Tasmota, and more)
+- Control power devices such as relays, TPLink and Tasmota devices, and more)
-- Customizable UI (logos, backgrounds & custom CSS)
+- Customizable user interface includinglogos, backgrounds, and custom CSS

 ## Help and Support
 Do you need help or just want to talk?
 Join our active community on Discord.